No kid wants to see her parents fight. But remember, it’s what you do after that matters more. Learn more on how you can remedy the situation here.

 Remember, this isn’t about making up for what happened.
 Put that thinking in the bin.
 When you do things together, it’s all about showing how the relationship is still strong despite what happened.

-So it’s important why parents must maintain control.
+It’s important why parents must maintain control and show the kids that the dynamics at home haven’t changed.
 If they cannot maintain control, they have to consider seeking professional help.
 When you lose control, do not let ego take precedence over what’s important — your child and your relationship together.

 Do not be afraid of admitting that you’ve lost control.
 Your child is more important, so make sure their feelings come first.
 It’s a parent’s duty to make difficult choices.